K-Hirpara8/CNN_Age_Gender_Classification/README.md

 ## ⚙️ Implementation Details

 - Image preprocessing (resizing, normalization)
+- Dataset splitting (training / validation)
-- CNN model design and training
+- CNN architecture design and training
-- Validation and evaluation
+- Model evaluation
-- Performance comparison across configurations
-- Inference on single images
+- Inference pipeline for single images

-The project emphasizes understanding the full workflow — from data preparation to evaluation.
+The project emphasizes understanding the full workflow — from raw image data to final predictions.

+---

+## 📊 Results & Observations

+- The model successfully learned distinguishable facial features for gender classification.
+- Age-group prediction performance depended on class balance and dataset quality.
+- Model accuracy improved after adjusting architecture depth and training epochs.
+- Proper normalization and consistent image resizing significantly stabilized training.

+The experiments helped me understand how model structure and preprocessing choices directly impact learning behavior.

+---

+## 🖼 Example Inference

+After training, the model can:

+- Take a single facial image as input
+- Preprocess it consistently
+- Predict gender category
+- Predict age group category

+This demonstrates how a trained CNN can be integrated into a simple inference pipeline.

 ---